rmakki/retrofire/README.md

 You can add authentication to Retrofire requests by:

-1- Pass the authentication parameters once to the Retrofire constructor and Retrofire will take care of adding it to each request you make:
+1- Pass the authentication parameters once to the Retrofire constructor and Retrofire will add it to each http request you make:

         a- If you are using Firebase ID Tokens FirebaseSvc fbSvc = new FirebaseSvc(FIREBASE_REF, "auth", "<FirebaseIDToken>", false);